nasuni-labs/nasuni-dashboards/README.md

 Nasuni Dashboards has been validated with these component versions:

 * Telegraf: 1.22

 * InfluxDB: 1.8.10

 * Grafana: 8.4.4

 ## VM Requirements for Single-Node Installation

 * OS: Rocky Linux 8.x minimal or VM marketplace version

 * Sizing: 4 vCPU, 16GB RAM, and 100GB boot disk

 ## Firewall Requirements

+The data sources used with Nasuni Dashboards must be accessible from the VM:

-* SNMP Data Source: UDP 161 inbound access from the VM to Edge Appliances
+* SNMP: UDP 161 access to monitored Edge Appliances
-* GFA Telemetry REST API Data Source: TCP 443 inbound access to https://gfa-telemetry-us1.api.nasuni.com
+* GFA Telemetry REST API: TCP 443 access to https://gfa-telemetry-us1.api.nasuni.com

 ## Sizing Considerations